Jon-Bovi/BusMall/user_stories.md

     * I want the counts per product to stack/accumulate with each 25 guesses, rather than reset each time the page reloads.

-- As a developer, I want the participant to click on the product image of their favorite product from the set.
+- As a developer:

+    * I want the participant to click on the product image of their favorite product from the set.

     * I want the research study to stop after 25 sets/choices.